 We all want to feel safe in our own homes, and we also want to protect our stockpiled reserves and equipment.

-Window security bars can increase your home security, providing a visual and physical deterrent to anyone whose even thinking about breaking into your home.
+Window security bars can increase your home security, providing a visual and physical deterrent to anyone who is even thinking about breaking into your home.

 Constructed out of steel or iron, they can withstand extreme pressure, making it almost impossible for anyone to force their way in without drawing attention to themselves.

-Statistics indicate that around 23% of burglars use a first-floor window to access a property and that 30% gain access through an open or unlocked door or window.
+Statistics indicate that around 23% of burglars use a first-floor window to access a property and 30% gain access through an open or unlocked door or window.
 Installing window security bars or burglar bars can significantly reduce the risk of burglary almost as much as reinforcing your front door.

-Window security bars not only protect your home against intruders but also safeguard your home’s inhabitants.
-They reduce the risk of accidents by making it impossible for children to fall out of the window and pets from using it as an escape route.
+Window security bars protect your home against intruders and safeguard your home’s inhabitants.
+They reduce the risk of accidents by making it impossible for children to fall out of the window and for pets to use it as an escape route.

 Finding the best window security bars and installing them correctly will give you peace of mind and reduce the risk of intrusion.